ppy/osu-wiki/news/2021-02-01-project-loved-january-2021.md

 The \[Easy\] difficulty is *not* being nominated for Loved.\
 *description written by [Sartan](https://osu.ppy.sh/users/4100941)*

 Every single one of you that is reading this should already be very very VERY familiar with the name Minato Yukina by now.
-Yet again he reappears in the loved section though, as there are so incredibly many maps that this guy has created, that lots and lots of people seem to enjoy!
+Yet again he reappears in the Loved section, as there are so incredibly many maps that this guy has created, that lots and lots of people seem to enjoy!

-Here we have Garakuta Doll Play, which is a collaborative effort from Minato Yukina and Rocma as a guest mapper.
+Here we have *Garakuta Doll Play*, which is a collaborative effort from Minato Yukina and Rocma as a guest mapper.
 Both of these difficulties are quite tough, Rocma being well known for making maps that tend to be harder than their star rating would suggest, and Minato Yukina being a great mapper when it comes to the hard stuff.
 Neither of the difficulties on this map try to be crazy in any shape or form, mostly being jumpy in nature, and quite meta-esque.
-High(er) end players should feel very welcomed to playing these maps, and the crème de la crème of us should even be capable of adding mods such as hidden and hard rock to it.
+High(er)-end players should feel very welcomed to playing these maps, and the crème de la crème of us should even be capable of adding mods such as hidden and hard rock to it.

 Go give both difficulties a spin, and see what you think!
 Definitely vote yes on this map if you feel like a fellow Garakutan Doll Player!